thinkful-ei-rabbit/Theo-Bookmark-App/README.md

 https://thinkful-ei-rabbit.github.io/Theo-Bookmark-App/

-This app allows you to track your favorite websites by includining the following info:
+This app allows you to track your favorite websites by including the following info:
   --Title
   --URL link
   --A short description